 - In a separate bowl, whisk eggs, syrup, milk, oil, vinegar, and vanilla together, then pour the wet ingredients into the dry ingredients and gently stir to combine.
 Be careful not to over-mix!

-- Reserve 2 tbsp blueberries; set aside.
+- Reserve 2 tablespoon blueberries; set aside.
 Fold the rest of the blueberries into the batter, then divide the batter evenly into the muffin tin.
 Place reserved blueberries on top of the batter, then bake the muffins for 18-22 minutes, or until a toothpick comes out clean.
 Wait 10 minutes after muffins are done baking before carefully transferring them to a cooling rack.